RobNel12/freds-sw/README.md

 # Star Wars – Gooner's Grail Duels **Welcome Message**
 *The Force is strong in this server...*

 Welcome to **Star Wars – Gooner's Grail Duels**, where lightsabers clash, honor matters, and duels are sacred.
-Join the fight, make friends, or free-for-all — just keep it respectful, padawan.
+Join the fight or just make friends!

 ![Server Banner](https://github.com/RobNel12/gooners-grail/blob/main/Logo.png?raw=true)